Randall Edwards (politician)

 Randall Edwards (born August 13, 1961) is an American politician who most recently served as the state treasurer of the state of Oregon.
-A Democrat, Edwards was elected as treasurer in 2000, and reelected in 2004, after serving two terms in the Oregon Legislative Assembly.
-He served as a manager and senior advisor at the state treasury from 1992–1996, and was an International Trade Analyst for the U.S. Commerce Department.
+A Democrat, Edwards was elected as treasurer in 2000 and reelected in 2004, after serving two terms in the Oregon Legislative Assembly.
+He also served as a manager and senior advisor at the Oregon State Treasury from 1992–1996, and was an International Trade Analyst for the U.S. Commerce Department.

 Early life and background

 Childhood

-Edwards was born in Eugene, Oregon, USA, but spent much of his childhood in Walla Walla, Washington, where his father, Tom Edwards, a history professor, took a position on the faculty of Whitman College and his mother continued her 20-year career as a public school teacher.
+Edwards was born in Eugene, Oregon, USA, but spent much of his childhood in Walla Walla, Washington.
+His father, Tom Edwards, taught history at Whitman College while his mother worked as a public school teacher for more than 20 years.

-The young Edwards showed little interest in politics, and although described as bright and popular, but reserved, shunned the attention of involvement in student government.
-He applied himself, instead, to his studies, and pursuit of competitive tennis, and mastery of classical cello.
-His father would later comment to the press that he had never imagined that his son would ever take to the rough and tumble world of politics.
+The young Edwards showed little interest in politics - despite being described as bright and popular, he was reserved and shunned the attention of involvement in student government.
+He applied himself, instead, to his studies, competitive tennis, and mastery of classical cello.
+His father would later comment to the press that he never imagined that his son would take to the rough and tumble world of politics.
 "Over the years, as a college professor, I tried to get people interested in politics, but they rejected it," said the retired professor, now living near his son in Portland.
 "What I didn't realize was that one of my own children would do what I was trying to get my students to do."

 College

-Edwards went on to Colorado College, graduating in 1983 with a bachelor's degree in economics, before joining U.S. Senator Bob Packwood's constituent services staff in Washington, D.C., and working on agricultural issues.
-There, he met Julia Brim, a Packwood press aide, who would become his wife.
+Edwards went on to Colorado College, graduating in 1983 with a bachelor's degree in economics.
+After college he worked on agricultural issues as a member of U.S. Senator Bob Packwood's constituent services staff in Washington, D.C.
+There he met Julia Brim, a Packwood press aide, who would become his wife.

-Edwards took a job at the Commerce Department, working on timber management policy, and attended George Washington University at night, earning an MBA in 1990.
+Edwards later worked on timber management policy at the Commerce Department while attending night classes at George Washington University.
+He earned his MBA in 1990.

 Return to Oregon

-In 1992, Edwards and his wife, moved to Portland, Oregon, her hometown, and where they still make their home with their three children.
+In 1992, Edwards and his wife moved to Portland, Oregon, her hometown, where they still make their home with their three children.
 She continued to work on Senator Packwood's staff for one more year, then managed Craig Berkman's unsuccessful gubernatorial campaign.
 Edwards took a position on Oregon State Treasurer Jim Hill's staff.
 Julia Brim-Edwards is a deputy director for state government and public affairs for Nike, Inc. and former Portland Public Schools co-chair.